JetBrains/kotlin-web-site/docs/topics/compiler-reference.md

 $ kotlinc @options/compiler.options hello.kt
 ```

+### -opt-in _marker_

+Enable usages of API that requires opt-in with a requirement marker with the given fully qualified name.

 ## Kotlin/JVM compiler options

 The Kotlin compiler for JVM compiles Kotlin source files into Java class files.